Vantaa: Immigration

 As of 2024, there were 73,487 people with a migrant background living in Vantaa, or 29% of the population.
 (Note: Statistics Finland classifies a person as having a "foreign background" if both parents or the only known parent were born abroad.)
 There were 61,603 residents who were born abroad, or 25% of the population.
 The number of foreign citizens living in Vantaa was 42,366.

 Among the major Finnish cities, Vantaa has the highest proportion of immigrants – more than three times the national average.
 Moreover, the city's new residents are increasingly of foreign origin.
-This will increase the proportion of foreign residents in the coming years.

 Religion

 In 2023, the Evangelical Lutheran Church was the largest religious group with 47.0% of the population of Vantaa.
 Other religious groups accounted for 4.5% of the population.
 48.6% of the population had no religious affiliation.
 The Finnish Orthodox Church had 1.2% of the population.
 The proportion of members of the Lutheran Church has steadily decreased in the 21st century, while the proportion of people with no religious affiliation has steadily increased.